-Kinship/relative and resource caregivers shall present a positive image of the child's family to him.
-Kinship/relative and resource caregivers shall demonstrate respect for the child's own family and shall agree to work with the child's family members as indicated in the child's treatment permanency plans.

-Kinship/relative and resource caregivers shall participate in the development of a visitation plan to allow children and their family members to visit and communicate in accordance with the plan.
+Kinship/relative caregivers and resource parents shall present a positive image of the child's family to the child.
+Kinship/relative caregivers and resource parents shall demonstrate respect for the child's own family and shall agree to work with the child's family members as indicated in the child's treatment permanency plans.
+Kinship/relative caregivers and resource parents shall participate in the development of a visitation plan to allow children and their family members to visit and communicate in accordance with the plan.
 Intercepting or reading incoming or outgoing mail of a child is prohibited.